BubbaDiego/sonic8/README.md

 - **frontend/** – a React + Vite application used for the UI.
 - **docs/** – documentation and additional resources.

+Dependency management for Node.js packages occurs entirely inside **frontend/**.
+The repository root does not use `npm` or `yarn` directly.

 ## Getting started

 To run the backend locally first create a virtual environment for this